Classification of real hyperplane singularities by real log canonical thresholds: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Bernd Sturmfels for suggesting the problem of determining the rlct of hyperplane arrangements to us.
 We are also grateful to Lorenzo Baldi, Daniel L. Bath, and Zach Teitler for helpful discussions on the topic.
 D. Kosta gratefully acknowledges funding from the Royal Society Dorothy Hodgkin Research Fellowship DHF$\backslash$R1$\backslash$201246.
 We would like to thank the associated Royal Society Enhancement grant RF$\backslash$ERE$\backslash$231053 that supported D. Windisch's postdoctoral research.
+A great thanks goes to the two anonymous referees whose comments and suggestions substantially improved the manuscript.

 \textsc{Dimitra Kosta, School of Mathematics, University of Edinburgh, James Clerk Maxwell Building, Peter Guthrie Tait Road, EH9 3FD, Edinburgh, United Kingdom} \\ \textit{E-mail address}: \texttt{D.Kosta@ed.ac.uk}\\